C4illin/systembolaget-data/README.md

 Website is still up

-Systembolaget removed their official api for products, this is a workaround until they reimplement it.
-It contains a lot less information then the official one did.
+Systembolaget removed their official api for products, this is a workaround.

 Currently used by:
 https://alkolist.github.io/